wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 ## Regression Trees

-Similar to Classification Trees But:
+Similar to Classification Trees but:

 * Instead of predicting a class label we're not trying to predict a number
 * We minimize *total squared error* instead of entropy or impurity